OhFrancy/JaOS/README.md

 - [x] Build a working IDT (Interrupt Descriptor Table)
 - [ ] Write a driver for files and directories, FAT12
 - [ ] Initialize the kernel
-- [ ] Initialize the PIT and remap the PCI
+- [ ] Initialize the PIT and remap the PIC
 - [ ] Handle basic keyboard functionalities (receive input)
 **Kernel**